Figrac0/Next-News_routing-rendering/README.md

-# Next.js Advanced Routing & Rendering Demo
+# Next.js Advanced Routing & Rendering

 A comprehensive demonstration of Next.js 14+ routing, rendering strategies, and architectural patterns.
 This project showcases professional implementation of file-based routing with advanced features like parallel routes, intercepting routes, dynamic routing, and error boundaries.